Battle of Halen: 11 August

-General De Witte had been reconnoitring in the provinces of Liège and Limburg and his cavalry division was also responsible for the defence of the long and vulnerable east flank of the Belgian army.
+De Witte had been reconnoitring in the provinces of Liège and Limburg and his cavalry division was also responsible for the defence of the long and vulnerable east flank of the Belgian army.
 On 11 August, there was an exchange of fire between groups of scouts near the river Halbeek at Herk-de-Stad and at the bridge across the Gete at Halen.
-It became clear, that HKK 2 would be deployed near Halen to cross the river Gete and push through in the direction of Brussels as quickly as possible.
+It became clear that HKK 2 would be deployed near Halen to cross the river Gete and push through in the direction of Brussels as quickly as possible.
 On the night of 11/12 August, De Witte and his staff decided that, on the following day, lancers and scouts would fight dismounted with their carbines at the recommendation of two young officers, Commander Tasnier and Lieutenant Van Overstraeten.